-Every dog is different and every dog each has its own healthy weight.
+Each dog and cat are different and every dog and cat each have their own healthy weight.
 The best way to know that is to visit your vet (as if we don't know that already).
-Your vet will be able to tell you the most suitable weight for your fur-baby based on his breed, age, gender, and health condition.
+Your vet will be able to tell you the most suitable weight for your fur-baby based on their breed, age, gender, and health condition.

 IS MY DOG'S WEIGHT HEALTHY?